PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 owner expression occurs once, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
 No real-model conversion was repeated for this ownership-only extraction.

+## Characterize post-SiNet QKV/ReLU-Split-all cleanup

+The managed 26-result inventory next selects the unconsumed post-SiNet QKV attention result and its immediately following recorded ReLU/Split-all output cleanup.
+Both operations already use the shared `ModelIRPassContext`.
+A future `run_post_sinet_qkv_relu_split_all_cleanup()` owner can call `run_qkv_attention(context)` with its unchanged default policy (`include_layout_transpose=False`, `include_prefix=True`), then call the public ReLU/Split-all owner with `context.model_ir` and `context.layout_state`.
+The lowerer can record returned element `[1]` without retaining the observation-only QKV result.

+The boundary keeps the recorded post-SiNet BatchMatMul adjacent-flags phase as its immediate predecessor and the recorded ReLU/Split/Conv/Concat phase as its immediate successor.
+The strict contract fixes both QKV child schemas, the one-key ReLU schema, option defaults, exact context/model/layout forwarding, the retained lowerer wrappers, and the separate terminal QKV route.

+Production remains unchanged pending the two-child owner.
+Focused and fixed affected sequential characterization report `3 passed, 1 xfailed` and `301 passed, 1 xfailed` across 10 files; the sole expected failure requires the deliberately absent future owner.
+The raw/managed inventory remains 28/26 and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
+Ruff, bytecode compilation, and whitespace checks pass.
+No real-model conversion was repeated for this characterization.